19hours/sg-statutes/Acts/Ngee Ann Polytechnic Act.md

 “Polytechnic” means the Ngee Ann Polytechnic incorporated under section 3;

-“Principal” means the Principal of the Polytechnic appointed under section 19(1);
+“Principal” means the Principal of the Polytechnic, and includes any individual acting in that capacity;

+[Act 5 of 2018 wef 01/04/2018]

 “Registrar” means the Registrar of the Polytechnic appointed under section 13(1);